-Primary School students are also expected to maintain academic progress towards goals designed to equip them for Middle School.
+Primary School students are also expected to maintain academic and behavioral progress towards goals designed to equip them for Middle School.
 In cases where students are not maintaining sufficient progress toward this goal, parents will be engaged in a conference to determine the best course of action.
-After a semester, if, in the judgment of the Director and Principal, in consultation with the teaching staff and the parents, determines probation is necessary, written and verbal evidence supporting a case for Academic Probation will be gathered.
+After a semester, if, in the judgment of the Director and Principal, in consultation with the teaching staff and the parents, determines probation is necessary, written and verbal evidence supporting a case for Probation will be gathered.
 This should clearly demonstrate one or more of the following:

 - Repeated disruptive behavior